ucam-department-of-psychiatry/camcops/docs/source/administrator/redcap.rst

 or store the patient identifier.
 In the example, this is in a field named ``patient_id`` in a REDCap instrument named ``patient_record``.

-There is an optional tag named ``record`` that tells CamCOPS where in REDCap to find or store the record identifier.
-In the example, this is in a field named ``custom_record_id``.
-This is only required if you have changed the name of this field from the default ``record_id`` in REDCap.
+There is a tag named ``record`` that tells CamCOPS where in REDCap to find or store the record identifier.
+The field name should be ``record_id`` unless you have changed the name of this field from the default in REDCap.
+The instrument should be the one in REDCap where the ``record_id`` field is defined.

 This particular REDCap record has three other instruments, defined within the ``<instruments>`` tag.
 Each has a REDCap name (``name`` attribute) and a